joemaller/version-everything-with-npm/README.md

 Usually it's not a big deal, the git history is good enough.
 But on a few longer-running projects it's become a problem.

-Sure saying "increment the version string, save the file, commit and push" sounds trivial, but that process still onerous enough and removed from our workflows that it's easy to blow off completely.
+Sure saying "increment the version string, save the file, commit and push" sounds trivial, but that process is still onerous enough and removed from our workflows that it's easy to blow off completely.

 ### Enter npm